Alitejawi/Clean-macOS-Setup/README.md

 1. Clean installation of macOS (version 10.15+)
 2. Signed to the Apple Store with your Apple ID account
-3. Clone the repo with the command and jump into the directory `git clone https://github.com/Alitejawi/Clean-macOS-Setup.git ~/Clean-macOS-Setup`
+3. Clone the repo from within your root home dir with the command and jump into the directory `git clone https://github.com/Alitejawi/Clean-macOS-Setup.git ~/Clean-macOS-Setup`

 ## Setup